kevinmstapleton/sliver-setup/Linux_Instructions.md

 # How To Create a C2 Server Using Sliver (Linux - Linux)

-This tutorial is a followup to the README for going from a Linux Host to a Linux Client instead of Linux Host -> Windows Client
+This tutorial is a continuation to the README for going from a Linux Host to a Linux Client instead of Linux Host -> Windows Client

 ## Server